bratek20/starter/README.md

 All publish scripts are stored in `bash` folder.
 All scripts assume you execute them EXACTLY from `bash` folder.

+To publish you NEED TO BE collaborator of `bratek20-starter` repository!

 To publish new version of architecture
 1. Open console in `bash` folder
 2. Change `version` in `bratek20-architecture/build.gradle.kts`